ping-localhost/anonymizer-bundle/README.md

 # Credit
 This bundle is a stripped down version of the [OrangeRT/AnonymizeBundle](https://github.com/OrangeRT/AnonymizeBundle) package created by OrangeRT, so I'm hereby giving credit where credit is due.

-I've forked their project and stripped it, so that I could use it to anonymize data per entity, instead of the whole database.
+I've forked their project and stripped it, so that I could use it to anonymize data per class, instead of the whole database.

 # Contents
 - [Installation](#installation)